gasparka/thesis/docs/vhdl_extensions.rst

     Synthesis result of :numref:`vhdl-oop-function` (Intel Quartus RTL viewer)

-.. note:: Top level file can be see here.

-:numref:`ghetto_comb_mac_rtl` shows that functionally correct MAC has been implemented.
-However it is not quite what we want in terms of hardware.
-In the datamodel we hoped to have 3 registers, but only the one for 'acc' is present and even this is on wrong location.
+Synthesis results (:numref:`ghetto_comb_mac_rtl`) show that functionally correct MAC has been implemented.
+However,in terms of hardware, it is not quite what was wanted.
+Data model specified 3 registers, but only the one for 'acc' is present and even this is on wrong location.

-In fact the signal path from **in0** to **out0** contains no registers at all, making this design rather useless.
+In fact, the signal path from **in0** to **out0** contains no registers at all, making this design rather useless.

 Understanding registers
 ~~~~~~~~~~~~~~~~~~~~~~~

 Clearly the way of defining registers is not working properly.
-Problem is that we expected the registers to work in the same way as 'class variables' in conventional programming
+Problem is that we expected the registers to work in the same way as 'class variables' in traditional programming
-languages, but in hardware registers work a bit differently.
+languages, but registers work a bit differently.

-In conventional programming, class variables is very similiar of just using a local variable.
+In traditional programming, class variables are very similar to function local variables.
+The difference is that
-Only difference to the local variables is that the value will remember the value to the next call of the function.
+class variables can 'remember' the value and have bigger scope.
+Local variables exsist only during the function
+execution.

-Hardware registers as class variables have just one striking difference, value assigned to register does not take
+Hardware registers have just one difference to class variables, value assigned to them does not take
 effect immediately, rather on the next clock edge.
-Thats just how registers are, they
-take next value on the clock edge.
+That is the basic idea of registers, they take the new value
+on clock edge, and when we set the value **this** clock edge, it will be taken on **next** clock edge.

-As we are trying to stay in the software world, we can abstract away the **clock edge** by thinking that it is the
+Trying to stay in the software world, we can abstract away the clock edge by thinking that it denotes the
-same as function call.
-That is on very clock edge our 'main' function is executed.
-This means that hardware registers
-take the assigned value on the next function call, we could say that the assignment is delayed by one.
+call to the 'main' function.
+Meaning that registers take the assigned value on the next function call,
+we could say that the assignment is delayed by one function call.

 VHDL defines an special type of objects, called signals, for these kind of variables.
 VHDL defines a special assignment operator for this kind of delayed stuff, it is called 'signal assignment'.
 It is defined like :code:`a <= b`.

-VHDL signals really come down to just having to variables.
-One to represent the next value and other for the current
-value.
-The signal assignment assigns to the 'next' and in the next simulation delta loads the value to the current.
+Jan Decaluwe, the author of MyHDL package, has written good article about the necessity of signal assignment semantics
+:cite:`jan_myhdl_signals`.

-Using an signal assigment inside a clocked process always infers a register.
+Using an signal assignment inside a clocked process always infers a register, because it exactly represents the
+register model.

 Inferring registers with variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While 'signals' and 'signal assignment' is the VHDL way of defining registers, it poses a major problem because they are hard to map to any other language than VHDL, making conversion hard.
-In this work we would rather like to use variables, because they are the same in every other programming language.
+This work aims to use variables instead, because they are the same in every other programming language.

-In order to j2rjepidevalt infer registers we must mimic the signal assignment semantics with variables.

-VHDL signals really come down to just having two variables, representing the current and next values.
+VHDL signals really come down to just having two variables, to represent the **next** and **current** values.
-The signal assignment assigns to the 'next' and in the next simulation delta loads the value to the current.
+Signal assignment operator sets the value of **next** variable.
+On the next simulation delta, **current** is automatically set to equal **next**.

-This two variable method is not anything new, for example Pong P. Chu, author of one of the best VHDL books, suggests to use this style in defining sequential logic in VHDL :cite:`chu_vhdl`.
-Same semantics are also used in MyHDL.
+This two variable method has been used before, for example Pong P. Chu, author of one of the best VHDL books, suggests to use this style in defining sequential logic in VHDL :cite:`chu_vhdl`.
+Same semantics are also used in MyHDL :cite:`jan_myhdl_signals`.

-First step in adapting the MAC to this style would be to define duplicate variables for the OOP datamodel.
+Adapting this style for the OOP data model is shown on :numref:`mac-next-data`.
-:numref:`mac-next-data` shows one way to do this.

-alternative way? each element signal object?

 .. code-block:: vhdl
-    :caption: Datamodel with **next** section
+    :caption: Data model with **next**
     :name: mac-next-data

     type next_t is record